DSRohitSrivastava/QARohitSrivastava/README.md

 ### Hi there , I'm Rohit Srivastava,

 A data engineer passionate about Data Science :bar_chart:.
-I like automating things, building pipelines, exploring scalability problems and improving efficiency and performance.
-Strong Advocate for open source, :cloud: Cloud computing, DevOps, :new: Innovation and Automation :robot:
+I like automating things, playing with data ,exploring scalability problems and improving efficiency and performance.

 Currently, I am looking for a full-time role in Data Science, Machine Learning or related field.